Risk stratification in glaucoma

 - refine and re-validate the stratification tool in order to optimise its correlation with long-term outcomes

-Assessing the performance of “Glauc-Strat 4” to stratify patients could help support the delivery of safe and timely glaucoma care.
-As a result, this system has the potential to shape the future delivery of glaucoma care at a national level.
+This research helps support the delivery of safe and timely glaucoma care, and has the potential to support efficiencies in the delivery of glaucoma care at a national level.

 Project Details